HankB/Linux_ZFS_Root/Debian/README.md

 ## Status

+* Most recent commit has had mionimal testing (EXPERIMENTAL removed, BACKPORTS next.)
 * Script is current with the intructions listed at https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS (subject to the limitations listed above.)
 (Note: It is still catching up.)
-* Experimental installation (using 0.8.1-4 from the git repository) has been implemented.
 * A few test cases have passed using Debian Live 10.1 which is now recommended.

 ## WARNING WILL ROBINSON